IRNAS/PitStop1/testing/durability/README.md

 ## Testing

-To see witch material absorbs most force we let the pendolum crash into the case with different weights from different angles.
+To see witch material absorbs the most force we let the pendolum crash into the case with different weights from different angles.

 We pulled the pendulum up to a certain angle and let it crash into the tested case.
 After the first crash we stopped it to prevent it from crashing again.
-We tried to keep the number of hits as low as possible so the case wouldn't break because of the number of crashes rather than the force of the hit.
+We tried to keep the number of hits as low as possible so the case wouldn't break because of the number of hits rather than the force of the hit.
 We started on low angles and worked our way up.
 We started our testing without any weights on to get an approximation of what the cases can handle.
 The Acrylic case broke very fast without any weights on.
 After that we started putting more and more weights on the backplate of the pendulum and the cases held up more than we expected.
-The polyamide case finally broke with already very heavy weights on and the oleamide and PA6 cases wouldn't even break with the all the weights on we could fit on the backplate.
+The polyamide case finally broke with already very heavy weights on and the oleamide and PA6 cases wouldn't even break with all the weights that we could fit on the backplate.

 <img
 src="https://github.com/IRNAS/PitStop1/blob/master/testing/durability/pics/weights.png"  width="500px" height="375px">